DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

-The colour of skin and hair is mainly due to the amount of brown melaninpigment mixed with blue (from reduced haemoglobin), red (from oxyhaemoglobin) and yellow (from carotenoids in the diet).
-The amount of melanin is determined by constitutional colour (white, brown or black skin) and skin phototype, i.e. the result of exposure to ultraviolet radiation (tanning).
+The colour of skin and hair is mainly due to the amount of brown melanin pigment mixed with blue (from reduced haemoglobin), red (from oxyhaemoglobin) and yellow (from carotenoids in the diet).
+The amount of melanin is determined by constitutional colour (white, brown or black skin) and skin phototype.

-Increase in melanin (hyperpigmentation or hypermelanosis) can be due to an increased number of pigment cells (melanocytes) or from increased production of melanin.
+Increase in melanin (hyperpigmentation, hypermelanosis) can be due to an increased number of pigment cells (melanocytes) or from increased production of melanin.

-Reduction in melanin results in pale patches (hypopigmentation or hypomelanosis) or white patches (leucoderma).
+Reduction in melanin results in pale patches (hypopigmentation, hypomelanosis).
+White skin or white patches (depigmentation, leukoderma) are due to an absence of melanocytes or loss of melanin in the epidermis.
 See DermNet's article on pigmentation disorders for more details.

 DermNet NZ does not provide an online consultation service.
 If you have any concerns with your skin or its treatment, see a dermatologist for advice.